If you want an easy piece of gym equipment to use, cable machines are a good place to start.

 Complete Back workout with Cable

-Effective back training should incorporate a variety of exercises and target all the majors back muscles.
+Effective back training should incorporate various exercises and target all the major back muscles.

-For a complete back workout and to build balanced strength, you’ll need to make sure you’re doing a variety of back exercises to specifically target your upper, middle and lower back muscles.
+For a complete back workout and to build balanced strength, youโll need various back exercises that specifically target your upper, middle, and lower back muscles.

 - Beginners: ~10 sets per week.